open-contracting/deploy/docs/develop/update/postgres.rst

       `Create the Stanza <https://pgbackrest.org/user-guide.html#quickstart/create-stanza>`__

-Set up database specific backups
+Set up database-specific backups
 --------------------------------

 .. note::

-   Only use database specific backups when :ref:`full PostgreSQL backups are not an option<Set up full backups>`, for instance, to avoid backing up a large database containing redundant data.
+   Only use database-specific backups if :ref:`full backups<pg-setup-backups>` would backup many GBs of unwanted data.

 #.
 Create and configure an :ref:`S3 backup bucket<aws-s3-bucket>`
 #.
 Configure the :doc:`AWS CLI<awscli>`
 #.
-Configure backup databases and S3 location in your service's Pillar file, for example:
+In the server's Pillar file, set ``postgres.backup.location`` to a bucket and prefix, ``postgres.backup.databases`` to a list of databases, and ``postgres.backup.type`` to "script", for example:

    .. code-block:: yaml